craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 Considering the amount of developer time and effort which will have to be invested in order to learn and implement Golang, it does not seem worth it <b>purely</b> for cost reasons.
 However as I said at the start, if the reasons are more than cost than it definitely can reap long-term benefits.

-Please do remember this is just a numbers exercise, but I have tried to base it on a real scneario.
+Please do remember this is just a numbers exercise, but I have tried to base it on a real scenario.

 Thanks for reading my article - I hope you found it useful.